 Q: What kind of school is Ridgewood School?

 Ridgewood is an independent, coeducational, non-profit, non-sectarian day school.
 We are Ohio’s oldest independent private school.
-We serve grades Kindergarten through Eight.
+We serve grades PreK through Eight.

 Q: When was Ridgewood School founded?

 Ridgewood School was founded in 1919.
 The Ohio General Assembly has declared Ridgewood School as Ohio’s oldest independent private school.
 You may read more about our history here.

 Ridgewood School is nestled within a five-acre wooded campus in Springfield, Ohio and located off Saint Paris Pike.
 Specific location and directions are available here.